 Are looking for a fun, low-prep, and inexpensive activity to try with those beautiful stones you’ve been collecting?
 Try this simple stone matching game for kids today!
 This game will give your child the opportunity to practice using new vocabulary words, compare different sizes and shapes, strengthen fine motor skills, and appreciate nature in a new way!

 We love heading to the lake as a family.
 It’s one of those outings that doesn’t require begging or special car treats;)

-My boys could literally spend hours throwing stones into the ocean or combing the shore, looking for a special stone.
+My boys could literally spend hours throwing stones into the lake or combing the shore, looking for a special stone.
 These little rock hounds would stuff their pockets if we’d let them, but we try to keep it at a two rock rule.

 Over the years we’ve acquired quite a collection.
 One day I was looking at them and thinking how unique and beautiful each stone is and I had a lightbulb moment!
 I decided to create an invitation to learn for my youngest.
 His challenge would be to match the stones to their unique outline.
 I knew he’d be excited for the activity!

 - Paper- We use Melissa and Doug easel paper